Best practices

 4. Organize Professional Networking Events

-With the pandemic leading to forced furloughs and small alumni businesses shutting down, professional networking events such as job fairs and virtual conferences will continue to be an integral part of your alumni programming.
-There is no better way to build strong relationships with your alumni than helping them power through when they need you the most.
+Ever since the pandemic forced forced furloughs and small alumni businesses to shut down, professional networking events such as job fairs and virtual conferences slowly became an integral part of alumni programming.
+After all, there is no better way to build strong relationships with your alumni than helping them power through when they need you the most.

 Speaking of those hit the worst by the pandemic, one cannot overlook the Class of 2020, 2021, and 2022.
-These young graduates are looking at a potentially rough start to their careers.
+These young graduates are looking at a potentially rough start to their careers even in 2024 as the economic situation and job market continues to prove hard to navigate.
 Your alumni network is a valuable source of opportunities for these new graduates looking for internships and jobs.
-Organizing virtual networking events can help facilitate job shadowing services, and serve as a major boost towards career development and discovery, helping students find their field of interest and get hands-on-experience.
+Organizing virtual networking events can help facilitate job shadowing services, and serve as a major boost towards career development and discovery, helping students find their field of interest and get hands-on experience.

 5. Up your social media game

-Social media has undeniably become the most powerful tool for communication, particularly in the last year.
-A strong social media presence is not only advisable, but almost necessary to keep your alumni engaged.
+Social media has undeniably become the most powerful tool for communication, particularly in the last few years.
+A strong social media presence is not only advisable but almost necessary to keep your alumni engaged.
 While young alumni are turning towards more instant modes of communication, your regular mail in their inbox can go unnoticed.
 Start a trend to share a memorable moment from their college years with a hashtag on your handles, post a picture from their graduation days, the ideas are unlimited!

 Here is an idea to try: Invite your alumni to write open letters of support to your current students.
-As your students feel fatigued with online classes, assignments, exams, and struggle to find internships and jobs, letters from their favorite alumni can help put a much-needed smile on their face.
+As your students feel fatigued with online classes, assignments, and exams, and struggle to find internships and jobs, letters from their favorite alumni can help put a much-needed smile on their faces.

 Medium_article_graduation